 Short, online courses are available in a range of subjects, so if you want to learn how to use a certain piece of software, discover what's involved in a particular role or brush up on soft skills there will be a course for you.

 The course doesn't have to be related to your career.
 Any course taken demonstrates to employers your initiative, drive and organisational skills.

-If you'd like to commit to something longer term an online Masters might suit you.
+If you'd like to commit to something longer term, an online Masters degree might suit you.

 Learn more about online learning.